christopherkriens/boids/README.md

 ###### Now with more emotes! 🐟 🐔 🦄

 ## Overview
 Boids is an algorithm for simulating natural group flocking behavior.
 Flocking is an emergent behavior accomplished by applying a set of simple rules on autonomous agents, called "boids".
-Each boid assesses its surrounding flock and adjusts its heading based on an evaluation of a simple set of rules.
+Each boid operates independently, assessing its surrounding flock and adjusting its heading based on an evaluation of a set of basic rules.

 ## Rules
 The standard flocking rules: